Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Link product and key concepts

 \section{Link product and key concepts}

-The proofs of Thm.~\ref{thm::genFormProj} as well as its generalizations rely on only a handful of simple mathematical concept, which we now discuss.
-Predominantly, we will rely on three main ingredients: The CJI, which allows us to phrase all statements on maps in terms of matrices; the link product, which translates the concatenation of maps to the corresponding manipulation on the level of Choi matrices; and the fact that linear operators with particular properties can be moved around freely in the link product.
+The proofs of Thm.~\ref{thm::genFormProj} as well as its generalisations rely on only a handful of simple mathematical concepts, which we now discuss.
+Predominantly, we will rely on three main ingredients: The Choi-Jamio{\l}kowski isomorphism (CJI), which allows us to phrase all statements on maps in terms of matrices; the link product, which translates the concatenation of maps to the corresponding manipulation on the level of Choi matrices; and the fact that linear operators with particular properties can be moved around freely in the link product.